Reed-CompBio/spras/docs/tutorial/beginner.rst

 For each new parameter combination and its corresponding cached prepared inputs, SPRAS executes PathLinker by launching multiple Docker contatiners (once for each parameter configuration).

-PathLinker then runs and produces a ``raw-pathway.txt`` file specific to each parameter and places it in it's corresponding folder.
+PathLinker then runs and produces a ``raw-pathway.txt`` file specific to each parameter and places it in its corresponding folder.

 4. Parsing into standardized results

-SPRAS parses each new ``raw-pathway.txt`` file into a standardized SPRAS format (``pathway.txt``) and places it in it's corresponding folder.
+SPRAS parses each new ``raw-pathway.txt`` file into a standardized SPRAS format (``pathway.txt``) and places it in its corresponding folder.

 5. Logging the Snakemake run